-On July 28, 2021, our board approved the grant of options to acquire 29,289 Ordinary shares with an exercise price of A\$11.95 to Joanna Brand (General Counsel and Corporate Secretary) under the Employee Option Plan (the "Employee Option Plan").
-On October 20, 2021, our board approved the grant of options to acquire 31,670, 7,194, and 6,334 Ordinary shares with an exercise price of \$36.45 to Lindsay Ward, David Shaw and Denis Skrinnikoff, respectively, under the Employee Option Plan.
-The options granted to each of Joanna Brand, Lindsay Ward, David Shaw and Denis Skrinnikoff will vest in three equal tranches on the third, fourth and fifth anniversary of each respective employee's employment commencement date with the Company, subject in each case to the employee's continued employment on the applicable vesting date.
+On July 28, 2021, our board approved the grant of options to acquire Ordinary shares to Joanna Brand (incoming General Counsel and Corporate Secretary) under the Employee Option Plan (the "Employee Option Plan").
+Under the Employee Option Plan, 146,444 options were granted to Joanna Brand which will vest in three equal tranches on the third, fourth and fifth anniversary of Joanna Brand's employment with the Company.
+The applicable exercise price for the options that were granted under the Employee Option Plan is A\$2.39.